Carlin1028/Carlin1028/README.md

 # Hello, I'm Carlin
 <a href="https://linkedin.com/in/carlin-bunn-b53684221"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m a results-driven retail manager with a deep interest in technology and a passion for solving complex problems
+I’m a results-driven retail manager with a deep interest in technology and a passion for solving complex problems.

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.